alexliesenfeld/health/README.md

 When executing health check functions synchronously (i.e. for every HTTP request), the overall response delay will be at least as high as the one of your slowest check function.
-This is usually OK for smaller applications with a low number of quickly checkable dependencies and *with enabled caching*.
+This is usually OK for smaller applications with a low number of quickly checkable dependencies *and enabled caching*.
 This approach, however, will likely be problematic for more involved applications that either have many dependencies and/or some relatively slow check functions.

-Rather than executing a health check function on every request that is received over the health endpoint, periodic checks execute the check function on a fixed schedule.
+Rather than executing a health check functions on every request that is received over the health endpoint, periodic checks execute check functions on a fixed schedule.
 With this approach, the health status is always read from a local cache.
 It allows responding to HTTP requests instantly without waiting for the check function to complete.

 Periodic checks can be configured using the `WithPeriodicCheck` configuration option (see example above).